 This report shows the list of users who have been locked out.
 It allows administrators to view the list of locked accounts and run a scheduler to regularly check for and automatically unlock them.
 Alternatively, enrolled users can manually unlock their account through ADSelfService Plus's web portal, logon screen, or mobile application.

 Taking proactive steps to notify users of their password expiration date will greatly reduce domain account lockout.
-ADSelfService Plus generates a report listing the users whose passwords will expire in "N" number of days (as set in the password policy of your Active Directory).
+ADSelfService Plus generates a soon-to-expire password users report listing the users whose passwords will expire after a specific number of days (as set in the password policy of your Active Directory).
 The report on users whose passwords will expire can be manually or automatically generated at a specific time of the day.
 ADSelfService Plus notifies all domain users by email, SMS, and/or push notification about their impending password expiration and recommends that the users reset their domain login password from ADSelfService Plus's self-service portal.

-You can schedule the password expired users report and have it sent to specific email addresses.
 This report provides a list of all users who have expired passwords, the current password, the time of password expiration, and their last log on time.
 The report can also be customized to include attributes such as the last time the user entered a wrong password, the wrong password count, and more by clicking the Add/Remove Columns button.
+Administrators can schedule the password expired users report and have it sent to specific email addresses.

 Administrators can also set up a scheduler to check for password expired users and automatically reset passwords to a default value as determined by the administrator.
 Alternatively, enrolled users can manually reset their password through ADSelfService Plus's web portal, logon screen, or mobile application.
 Administrators can also configure the product to send out notifications to users' alternate email or mobile when their passwords have expired.